noureldien2021/Face-Analyzer/README.md

 5. User can download the full analysis report as a PDF.

 # Learning Outcomes
-1. Building event-driven architectures with Lambda and S3 triggers.
+1. Learn how to build a serverless image analysis application using AWS Lambda and API Gateway.
-2. Understanding cost-efficient, auto-scaling serverless applications.
+2. Gain experience integrating Amazon S3 with a web interface for file uploads.
-3. Enhancing security using IAM roles and S3 bucket policies.
+3. Understand how to use AWS Rekognition for facial and emotion detection.